Skip to content

 Hub(store, *, auth=None, clock=None, ttl_sweep_interval=30.0, expectation_sweep_interval=10.0, invite_ack_timeout=30.0)

-In-process registry, dispatcher, session state-machine, persistence root.
+In-process registry, dispatcher, channel state-machine, persistence root.

 Construct with :meth:open for production (hydrates from disk and spawns sweepers); the sync __init__ is for tests that need fine-grained control.